Small Group tours exploring the Treasures of Ireland

 - 1. Visit Powerscourt Manor in the Wicklow Mountains to see its glorious gardens and the picturesque house of Kylemore in Connemara.

-- 2. Enjoy performances at the Abbey Theatre in Dublin and the National Folk Theatre (Siamsa Tire) in Tralee.
+- 2. Enjoy a performance at the National Folk Theatre (Siamsa Tire) in Tralee.

 - 3. Spend 2 nights on the Aran Island of Inis M’hor with its ancient pilgrimage churches and the prehistoric promontory fort of Dun Aonghus.